 DUOCAINE (bupivacaine hydrochloride; lidocaine hydrochloride) by R-Pharm US is impulses, presumably by increasing the threshold for electrical excitation in the nerve, by slowing the propagation of the nerve impulse, and by reducing the rate of rise of the action potential.
 Approved for regional anesthesia, analgesia for surgery, dental and 4 more indications.
 First approved in 2003.

-DUOCAINE is a fixed-dose combination injectable local anesthetic containing bupivacaine hydrochloride and lidocaine hydrochloride approved in 2003.
-It blocks nerve impulse generation and conduction by increasing electrical excitation threshold and slowing action potential propagation, used for regional anesthesia, surgical analgesia, and obstetrical procedures.
-The combination formulation provides dual-agent anesthetic efficacy across dental, oral surgery, diagnostic, and therapeutic applications.
+DUOCAINE is a fixed-dose combination injectable local anesthetic containing bupivacaine hydrochloride and lidocaine hydrochloride.
+It works by blocking nerve impulse generation and conduction, increasing electrical excitation threshold and slowing action potential propagation.
+The product is indicated for regional anesthesia, surgical analgesia, dental procedures, and obstetrical use.

 impulses, presumably by increasing the threshold for electrical excitation in the nerve, by slowing the propagation of the nerve impulse, and by reducing the rate of rise of the action potential.
 In general, the progression of anesthesia is related to the diameter, myelination, and conduction…